deartc/Quality-Project-Teresa-Hawkins/README.md

-#3: Unit Test Creation
+#3: Unit Test Creation:
-I pojects requires I do the following:
-1. add unit tests to the Vehicle class, refactoring where necessary.
+1. On the Vehicle class, add unit tests  and refactor where necessary.
-2. On the SemiTruck class, I will implement all methods therein and write unit tests
+2. On the SemiTruck class, I will implement all methods and write unit tests
 3. Add 3rd class, Car, implement it, and add unit tests for it. the first steps of the code are included here: https://github.com/deartc/CarSection.git